web-platform-tests/wpt.live/README.md

 ### Monitoring

-The live version of this project at http://web-platform-tests.live/ is monitored by a cloudwatch alert.
-If the index page `/` returns a non 2XX or 3XX status for more then 1 minute then an email will be sent to infrastructure+web-platform@bocoup.com noting the website has entered the Alert status.
+Monitoring is provided by AWS Cloudwatch.
+If the index page `/` returns a non 2XX or 3XX status for more then 1 minute, an e-mail will be sent to infrastructure+web-platform@bocoup.com noting the website has entered the Alert status.

 ### Development

-This project uses vagrant for local development.
-Running `vagrant up` should create a ubuntu virtual machine and run the `playbook.yml` provisioning script.
-If you need to debug the running server you can log into it using `vagrant ssh`.
+This project uses Vagrant for local development.
+Running `vagrant up` should create a Ubuntu virtual machine and run the `playbook.yml` provisioning script.
+If you need to debug the running server, you can log into it using `vagrant ssh`.

-Once on the development server the following commands can be used to alter the status of the `wpt` service.
+Once connected to the development server, the following commands can be used to alter the status of the `wpt` service.

 ```